Days 0 & 1: Arrival in Ushuaia, boarding ship and departure

-We have three full days to explore, and capture this mountainous, glaciated island.
-So, stark, but home to such mind-bogglingly abundant and exciting wildlife.
+We have three full days to explore this mountainous, glaciated island which is so stark, yet home to such mind-bogglingly abundant and exciting wildlife.
 All landings will be weather permitting, but we will make every effort to explore the Salisbury Plain.
 Here lies one of the world’s largest King Penguin colonies.
 In addition, we plan a landing at St Andrew’s Bay, where an even bigger King Penguin colony exists.

 On the beaches, one of our special targets of this early season voyage will be to photograph enormous Southern Elephant Seal beachmasters battling for supremacy.